zakimjz/zakimjz.github.io/pages/courses/datamining/assign1.md

 the cosine between centered attribute vectors (see Eq.
 (2.30)).

 Output which attribute pairs are i) the most correlated, ii) the most anti-correlated, and iii) the least correlated?
 You must print the "actual" names of these columns as well as the dimension index.
-For example, dimension 0 is named "n_tokens_title".
-The names and descriptions are given on the UCI dataset link above.
+For example, for the 33 valid dimensions, the first dimension is named "n_tokens_title".
+You can find the names and descriptions of all the valid attributes on the UCI dataset link above (you can get them from the first line of the csv file; *do not hard code the names*).

 ## Visualization